camrentm/tournaments-wrapped/README.md

 ## Features

-- 🔐 Credentials stay in memory — never written to disk
+- 🔐 Credentials stay in memory (never written to disk)
-- ⚡ Filters server-side via the start.gg `ownerId` field, so you only get *your* tournaments
+- ⚡ Filters server-side via the start.gg `ownerId` field, so you only get tournaments you have created.
 - 📊 Live progress while paginating
 - 💾 One-click CSV export with native save dialog
-- 🖥️ Real desktop window, no browser required

 ---